 Field Attribute name Description Task load queue mode WLMQMODE This attribute specifies how the queued task load of a target CICS region is to be evaluated: MAXTASK - specifies that both active and MAXTASK queued tasks are to be included in the task load evaluation for the region.
 ALL - specifies that the task load evaluation for the region will include active tasks, tasks queued for the MAXTASK limit and tasks that are queued because of a TRANCLASS limit.
 N_a - specifies that the current region is not at a high enough level to support the use of this attribute.
 You will not be able to change it, and the WLM route decision process will ignore it.
 The default value is ALL.
 This value is specified within the CICSPlex SM CICS system definition object.
 If you want this value to be changed, you must modify the system definition for the current region and then restart it.
 You may change the value in an active CICS region by using the CICSPlex SM MAS object.
 When the region restarts it will revert to the value specified in the system definition.

-Task load health threshold WLMTHRSH This specifies a percentage threshold of the current region's task load, which is calculated by dividing the current task count by the maximum task count.
+Field Attribute name Description Task load health threshold WLMTHRSH This specifies a percentage threshold of the current region's task load, which is calculated by dividing the current task count by the maximum task count.
 When the load for a target region reaches this threshold, then WLM considers the region to be relatively unhealthy.
 This will cause higher link weights to be applied to the WLM routing algorithm when evaluating this region.
 When a target scope covers local and remote regions relative to the router, then WLM will favour local targets over remote ones.
 The effect of this attribute is that when this load threshold in the local regions is achieved, then WLM will start to favour remote targets instead.
-When all targets in the scope achieve this load threshold, then WLM will revert to favouring local targets again.
+When al targets in the scope achieve this load threshold, then WLM will revert to favouring local targets again.
 The value range is from 1 to 100, and the default value is 60.
 This value is specified within the CICSPlex SM CICS System Definition object.
 If you want this value to be changed, you must modify the system definition for the current region and then restart it.
-You may change the value in an active CICS region by using the CICSPlex SM MAS object.
+You may change the value in ar active CICS region by using the CICSPlex SM MAS object.
 When the region restarts it will revert to the value specified in the system definition.
 If this value is set to 0, then the current region is not at a high enough level to support the use of this attribute.
 You will not be able to change it, and the WLM route decision process will ignore it.
+Note: this value is nullified when applied to the routing factor of link neutral dynamic routing requests.
+This is because the link weight itself is ignored for the LNQUEUE and LNGOAL algorithms.
 Workload name WORKLOAD The name of the workload specification.
 System ID of workload owner WRKLOWNER The 4-character CICS system ID of the CMAS that created the workload.